Updated: March 11, 2026 6 minutes Published: February 4, 2025

 What is a multisite CMS?

 A multisite CMS is a content management system that lets you manage multiple websites from one platform.
-It simplifies content updates, ensures branding consistency, and streamlines customer engagement.
+It simplifies content updates, ensures branding consistency, and reduces operational costs across all your sites.

 Who benefits most from a multisite CMS?